python-accelerator-middle-layer/python-accelerator-middle-layer.github.io/index.md

 classes: wide
 ---

+Join us for [the 3rd Accelerator Middle Layer Workshop](https://indico.synchrotron-soleil.fr/event/125/) hosted at Synchrotron SOLEIL in France on February 2-4 2026!

 Python Accelerator Middle Layer (pyAML) is a joint technology platform for **design**, **commissioning** and **operation** of particle accelerators.

 It is developed, benchmarked and maintained collaboratively by an open-source community driven by accelerator facilities around the world.